boredfifo/SS2025_HWE_LAB_TEAM3_/Advanced Embedded Engineering/Project/Readme.md

 This folder contains the basic version of the MQTT communication setup:

-- ESP32/Arduino code to publish dummy sensor data
+- Arduino code to publish dummy sensor data
 - Raspberry Pi (broker) and serial monitor test logs
 - Can be used to test connectivity before adding sensors and motors